LordArugula/CS230-Entrepreneurism-Ethics-Project/README.md

 ### A. Core Values
 Give core values of company answering questions: How do you want to be thought of?
 What are the details of the core values of the company?

-Leadership: To change the world you need a good leader to guide you.
+1.Leadership: To change the world you need a good leader to guide you.
-Freedom: It’s a very important aspect for people to perform.
+2.Freedom: It’s a very important aspect for people to perform.
-Innovation: You need to back up the unorthodox idea to be the best in the market.
+3.Innovation: You need to back up the unorthodox idea to be the best in the market.
-Quality: If you’re doing something we should do best.
+4.Quality: If you’re doing something we should do best.
-Respect: If you will respect your co-workers, you gonna get more successful.
+5.Respect: If you will respect your co-workers, you gonna get more successful.
-Customer Satisfaction: You need to do anything to make your client happy.
+6.Customer Satisfaction: You need to do anything to make your client happy.

 ### B. Motivation